 Get Microsoft Defender for Business

-Defender for Business is a new endpoint security solution designed especially for small and medium-sized businesses (up to 300 employees).
-This article describes how to get and provision Defender for Business.
+Microsoft Defender for Business is an endpoint security solution designed especially for small and medium-sized businesses (up to 300 employees).
+This article describes how to get Defender for Business.

 You should be a global administrator to complete the tasks described in this article.
 The person who signs your company up for Microsoft 365 is a global administrator.
 Learn more about admin roles in the Microsoft 365 admin center.